-- First remove your watch and any rings/jewellery that could tear wrist seals. - Drysuits in general and tri-laminate models in particular are designed to fit less snugly than neoprene wetsuits.
+- First remove your watch and any rings/jewellery that could tear wrist seals. - Drysuits in general are designed to fit less snugly than neoprene wetsuits.
 However, a good fit is still required.
 You should be able to reach both hands over your head, and be able to squat on your knees without restriction, while wearing the drysuit and the heaviest undergarments you intend to wear. - The suit should not be tight in the crotch, or too long. - If legs are too long, air volume in the suit can dislodge the boots off your feet if you become inverted.